CountyEthics

 Crag Considerations

-• Gritstone at this saturation level is structurally compromised — climbing risks permanent hold breakage and irreversible route damage to this BMC-owned crag.
+• The rock is deeply saturated and structurally compromised — climbing now risks permanent hold breakage and route damage on this BMC-owned crag.

 Reasoning